 Some research institutions have designated persons (named persons) to support good scientific practice at the institution in question.
-This is discussed in more detail under item 4.
+This is discussed in more detail in section 4.

-The introduction of whistleblower systems at Danish research institutions has been contemplated.
-This is discussed in more detail under item 5.
+The introduction of whistle-blower systems at Danish research institutions has been contemplated.
+This is discussed in more detail in section 5.

-Finally, the teaching, training and supervision in good scientific practice play a major role, as discussed under item 6.
+Finally, teaching, training and supervision play a major role in good scientific practice, as discussed in section 6.

 Practice committees at Danish universities

-The UBVA symposium in 2014 included presentations and discussions concerning experiences and challenges caused by practice committees at Danish universities:
+The UBVA symposium in 2014 included presentations and discussions on the experiences and challenges encountered by practice committees at Danish universities:

-The practice committees at the Danish universities are mentioned below.
+The practice committees at the Danish universities are described below.

 University of Copenhagen

-The Practice Committee at the University of Copenhagen is charged with (1) contributing to clarification the existing standards of good scientific practice, (2) initiating discussions of the standards of good scientific practice, and (3) making recommendations on specific cases involving good scientific practices that do not concern scientific dishonesty.
-In addition, the Practice Committee may propose rules and guidelines on good scientific practice.
+The Practice Committee of the University of Copenhagen is charged with (1) helping to clarify the existing standards for good scientific practice, (2) initiating discussions on the standards for good scientific practice, and (3) making recommendations on specific cases involving good scientific practice that do not involve research misconduct.
+The Practice Committee may also propose rules and guidelines on good scientific practice.
 For details, see Sections 5-8 of the University of Copenhagen’s rules on good scientific practice.